 Here's what a traffic ticket means for you

 Uh oh!
 You’ve found yourself on the side of the road with flashing blue and red lights in your rearview mirror.
-As you hand over your insurance slips, you’re probably wondering what a ticket will do to your insurance.
+As you hand over (or show on your phone!) your insurance slips, you’re probably wondering what a ticket will do to your insurance.

 Insurance companies each have their own policies for how they charge for a driving conviction.
 It is important to note that only convictions are considered against your record.
 In general, insurance companies are not too concerned about the demerit points associated with your conviction.
 The number of convictions and the severity of the offense play a more prominent role into the rates you may experience at your insurance renewal.

 Traffic tickets are divided into three main categories – minor, major, and criminal convictions.
 Each of these types can affect your car insurance rates, though the more severe will usually correlate with greater impacts.

 Some examples of convictions in each category are:

 What can a conviction do to your rates?

 Each insurance company, as mentioned, has their own rules and regulations for how a conviction will impact your insurance.
 Some companies will not renew your policy, while others charge a higher premium or a surcharge.

 Typically, your conviction will not affect your insurance rates until your next renewal date.
 You essentially have a contract with the insurance company for this year.
 Once you reach the renewal date, they will reevaluate you and your risk profile.

 Here’s how these convictions might look at your time of renewal: